TallSoup/DiscordResponderBot/README.md

 6. Hit Run!
 As long as the program is running, the bot will operate.

-More platforms (heroku and locally hosted) to come.

-Adding more functionality soon.
+Adding more functionality soon including slash commands!